Skip to content

 published_date = DateField(lookups=["comparison"])

-start_date = DateField(lookup_expr="created_at__date__gte")
+start_date = DateField(filter_by="created_at__date__gte")

-end_date = DateField(lookup_expr="created_at__date__lte")
+end_date = DateField(filter_by="created_at__date__lte")

-Available lookups: - exact, gt, gte, lt, lte - year, month, day - week, week_day - quarter
+Available lookups: exact, gt, gte, lt, lte, year, month, day, week, week_day, quarter.

 DateTimeField